cachedjdk/cjdk/README.md

 distributions.

-Previously used JDKs are kept in the user's cache directory, so that future invocations do now require a download.
+Previously used JDKs are kept in the user's cache directory, so that future invocations do not require a download.

 ## What for